DesislavaSN/Fundamentals-JS-/README.md

 # SoftUni-Fundamentals-JS-
-The exercises during the "Fundamentals JS" course at SoftUni
+The exercises during the Fundamentals JS course at SoftUni